Annual Conference FAQs

 Learn More

-The 2024 Annual Conference will convene at the Huntington Place Convention Center in Detroit, Michigan USA; all sessions and conference events will be hosted on-site at Huntington Place (there will be no conference events on-site at the Detroit Marriott, which is 0.6 miles away and is accessible by connected monorail).
+The 2025 Annual Conference will convene at the Puerto Rico Convention Center in San Juan, Borikén; all sessions and conference events will be hosted on-site at Puerto Rico Convention Center (there will be no conference events on-site at the Sheraton Puerto Rico Hotel & Casino, our official Conference Hotel.
 We’re excited to share more details as we confirm conference programming!

 Quick Links